Qiskit/qiskit-metapackage/docs/getting_started.rst

         pip install qiskit

-    If the packages were installed correctly, you can run ``conda list`` to see the active packages in your virtual environment.
+    If the packages were installed correctly, you can run ``conda list`` to see the linked packages in your virtual environment.

     If you intend to use visualization functionality or Jupyter notebooks it is